hhliou2/reddit-misinformation/README.md

 Observing how different forms of misinformation and conspiracies are spread through social media.

 ## Overview
 With the amount of actively spread misinformation circulating popular social media platforms, our goal is to explore if various forms of misinformation follow varying patterns of diffusion.
-The scope of our project will be limited to two misinformation types -- myth and political misinformation, and focused on Reddit.
+While misinformation exists on many platforms, the scope of our project will be limited to two misinformation types -- myth and political misinformation, and focused on Reddit.
 Our data will be obtained from Reddit archive [pushshift.io](http://pushshift.io).

 ## Contents
 - `src` contains the source code of our project, including algorithms for data extraction, analysis, and modelling.